 We take delight that such a man is woven into the history of Shawnigan Lake.

+The Shawnigan Lake Museum has developed a geocache of Hughes' painting in this area.
 The prize for this cache is a series of coordinates based on E. J. Hughes paintings.
 Each destination provides a view that Hughes saw and subsequently painted.
 This project was inspired by one of the SLHS Directors and his wife (artist) who happened on a view that inspired a Van Gogh painting during a visit to France.
+You can download the pamphlet here.